tercen/starter_guide/docs/operators.md

 - **Minus Button:** Removes the operator.
 - **Run Button:** Locks the projection in the crosstab and runs the operator code on the data.

+!!! note
-_Note: If Plus is pressed while an operator is already loaded Tercen will allow a new version of the same operator to be loaded without losing any settings you may have made on the old version.
-To go back to default settings use the minus button before adding again._
+    If Plus is pressed while an operator is already loaded Tercen will allow a new version of the same operator to be loaded without losing any settings you may have made on the old version.
+To go back to default settings use the minus button before adding again.

 ## How to set up an operator